david-agumya/break_into_tech/README.md

 # Break into tech website server files
 ---
 This website contains some exercises to introduce people without a background in programming to programming.
-The simple exercises are meant to gauge the intrest of new students in the computer science.
+The simple exercises are meant to gauge the interest of new students in the computer science.

 # Technology
 ---